 Investing in energy efficient vehiclesStaff drive the park’s hybrid cars and use biodiesel fuel in park tractors.
 Three of the oldest trams were refurbished instead of buying new ones.

 Using energy efficient lightingThe park uses a combination of LED, fluorescent and motion-sensitive lighting throughout the park.

 Using, buying and selling green productsThe Forest Café uses compostable plates and cups and sells shade-grown coffee.
-The park uses green cleaners and solvents and recycled wood products, and prints on recycled paper.
+The park prints on recycled paper and uses green cleaners and solvents and recycled wood products.